Top 50 award winning design agencies

 DBA Design Effectiveness Grand Prix Winner

 The mother of all design agencies!
-Pentagram is the world's largest independent design consultancy, run by 16 partners, all leaders in their creative design disciplines.
-Wonder how many awards they have on their shelves, or should I say collapsed shelves, nope, library!
+Pentagram is the world's largest independent design consultancy, run by 16 partners who are all leaders in their respective creative design disciplines.
+Wonder how many awards they have on their shelves, or should I say collapsed shelves, nope make that a library!

 This site is wonderful, it's like an almanac of all the design projects you could wish to view, I could spend hours listing their projects and awards, instead, your better off looking for yourself, you could (will) spend hours on this site, so grab a drink of choice and enjoy!
 Oh, and if you think that moving the project scroller right, you reach the end, you don't, this goes on and on...
 I never reached the end, or was it the beginning?
 It probably is with these guys!

 Bostock and Pollitt have now evolved into Pollitt & Partners after 28 years.
 Their new website doesn't really indicate their award winning heritage, but believe me they has won far more of them than their years in the business – the awards are mostly for literature design over the years but are moving into award winning digital too, more recent wins of a Design Week Award, D&AD Award and a DBA Design Effectiveness Award are just adding to the pile of their silverware in the cabinet.

 Pollitt and Partners still retain a fixation on design excellence, captivating brand narrative, and creating compelling concepts that surprise and delight.